Being able to build digital products is such an enabler.

 The UI was built using React from a Create React App starter and the scraping is handled by a serverless Netlify function that runs Puppeteer with Chromium.
 Other notable features include:

-• Use of React Hooks, such as useEffect for fetch calls
+- Use of React Hooks, such as

-• A free Postcodes API for retrieving and validating location details
+browser API for geolocation- A free Postcodes API for retrieving and validating location details

 The visuals didn’t need to be complex, so I used plain CSS.